 Protect your shoulders

 Shoulder injuries are common for swimmers because of the overhead motion.
 To protect your shoulders, train the muscles that support your shoulder blades—your "scapular stabilizers"—with Ys and Ts, for example.

 You pull yourself through the water with your back muscles and provide propulsion with your kick.
 Focus on both areas, including plenty of work for your glutes (butt muscles).
 Training your glutes will help cut down on soreness in the hamstrings and lower back since these two areas often overcompensate when the glutes are weak.

 About The Author

-Craig Friedman – Craig Friedman is the Vice President of the Performance Innovation team at Athletes' Performance.
+Craig Friedman – Craig Friedman is the vice president of the performance innovation team at EXOS.
 He designs and implements performance training systems for professional athletes in all sports as well as elite youth and college athletes.